sap-tutorials/abap-core-development/tutorials/abap-custom-ui-trust-cf/abap-custom-ui-trust-cf.md

 The Tenant ID is an automatically generated ID by the system.
 The first administrator created for the tenant receives an activation e-mail with an URL in it.
 This URL contains the tenant ID.

-SAP Cloud Identity Services administration console entry screen looks (depending on authorizations) like that
+SAP Cloud Identity Services administration console entry screen looks (depending on authorizations) like this

 <!--border-->
 ![Enter SAP Cloud Identity Services administration console](IAS_entryScreen.png)

 ### Add SAP BTP subaccount as an application